rmohamme/Color-Game/README.md

 # Color-Game

-Game that tests players ability to associate a color to its RGB value.
+Game that tests a players ability to associate a color to its RGB value.